schae234/SweepR/README.md

 ###freq
-Return the frequency of a haplotype in a region (percentage) *Arguments:*
+Return the frequency of a haplotype in a region (percentage).
+*Arguments:*
  - Sweep - as usual, the sweep object you are calculating on
  - haplotype - the haplotype which you want frequency of